-As the SCCS recently published a new Opinion on salicylic acid, data on this metabolite are not reported in this Opinion.
+As the SCCS recently published a new Opinion on Salicylic Acid, data on this metabolite are not reported in this Opinion.
 Only data provided by the Applicant on other analogues are reported in this Opinion.

-3.3.5.1 Reproductive and Developmental - oral
+3.3.5.1 Reproductive and Developmental - oral --- --

-As the main premise for the safety evaluation (given there are no repeat dose toxicology data for Hexyl Salicylate) is a confident analogue read across using data on the metabolite salicylic acid, it is not necessary to rely on safety data for other structural analogues in this dossier.
+As the main premise for the safety evaluation (given there are no repeat dose toxicology data for Hexyl Salicylate) is a confident analogue read-across using data on the metabolite salicylic acid, it is not necessary to rely on safety data for other structural analogues in this dossier.

-However, for awareness and completeness, there is evidence on other simple alkyl salicylates that can add to the confidence of the outcome from the safety evaluation performed in this dossier.
+However, for awareness and completeness, there is evidence concerning other simple alkyl salicylates that substantiates the outcome from the safety evaluation performed in this dossier and can lend added confidence to the findings.